 The Mobile Digital Controller (MDC) constantly monitors vital engine functions for a number of operation, alarm, and fault conditions.
-When an operation, alarm or fault condition occurs, the LCD display alerts the operator either visually or audibly.
+When an operation, alarm or fault condition occurs, the LCD display will alert the operator either visually or audibly.
 Press ▲ on the diagnostic keypad to view the alarm list.
+This will allow you to view a description of the fault.